icopy-site/awesome-cn/docs/awesome/awesome-supabase.md

 - [Firebase to Supabase](https://github.com/supabase-community/firebase-to-supabase) - A collection of guides of migrating from different components of Firebase such as Auth, Firestore, Storage, Functions to Supabase.
 - [How to Manage Your Supabase Database with Directus](https://directus.io/guides/directus-plus-supabase/) - Directus Studio provides a means to browse, manage, and visualize database content through a no-code app and this guide shows how to setup Supabase with Directus.
 - [Supabase admin panel tutorial with Retool](https://retool.com/blog/supabase-tutorial-admin-panel/) - Retool helps teams to build internal tools quickly.
 Learn how to setup an admin panel using Retool and Supabase.
-- [Set up a monorepo with Supabase and Turborepo](https://philipp.steinroetter.com/posts/supabase-turborepo) - Talks about how a codebase is migrated to a turborepo-powered pnpm monorepo that ships 3 NextJS apps, a Preact widget, a React Native app and two Fastify servers out of a single repository, all speaking to the same Supabase instance.
+- [Set up a monorepo with Supabase and Turborepo](https://philipp.steinroetter.com/posts/supabase-turborepo) - Talks about how a codebase is migrated to a turborepo-powered pnpm monorepo that ships 3 Next.js apps, a Preact widget, a React Native app and two Fastify servers out of a single repository, all speaking to the same Supabase instance.
 - [How to Implement RBAC (Role-Based Access Control) in Supabase](https://www.permit.io/blog/how-to-implement-rbac-in-supabase) - Learn how to implement Role-Based Access Control (RBAC) authorization into a Supabase application with Permit.io.

 ## Other interesting articles